 Configuration

-JBang try and have decent defaults, for the cases where they do not fit you can use jbang config
+JBang tries to have decent defaults, for the cases where they do not fit you can use jbang config

 Example, the default editor for jbang edit

-is calculated but sometimes you want it to be one specific editor.
+is automatically determined, but sometimes you want it to be one specific editor.
 Instead of writing jbang edit --open=code hello.java

 to say it is code